 The NPL is an important component of US Club Soccer's 10-year vision to refine the landscape for competitive youth soccer.
 This vision recognizes that:

-The NPL held its inaugural NPL Showcase, bringing teams from NPLs across the country to one site for intra-league competition and player showcasing.
+The NPL held its inaugural NPL Showcase in March 2014, which brought teams from NPLs across the country to one site for intra-league competition and player showcasing.
 It featured U-16, U-17 and U-18 boys teams at Heritage Park in suburban Las Vegas, Nev.
 Click here for a recap.

 The targeted destination for all NPL teams, and the culminating event each season, is the NPL Finals (formerly known as the NPL Champions Cup), where NPL national champions are determined.
 The NPL Finals feature qualifiers in U-13 through U-18 boys and girls age groups from every NPL across the country in a true "champions league" competition.